AN DA SHEALLADH // TWO VIEWS

 HOW DO I GET THERE?

-All the retreats are timed to coincide with the arrival of the bus from Inverness, which is the nearest city and is approximately 1 hour and 40 mins drive away (or approx 2.5 hours on the bus).
+Retreats are mostly timed to coincide with the arrival of the bus from Inverness, which is the nearest city and is approximately 1 hour and 40 mins drive away (or approx 2.5 hours on the bus).
+In cases where this is not the case, we will offer retreatants to be part of a lift-sharing group and/or try our best to help organise transport.

 The nearest station is Achnasheen, which is approximately 40 minutes drive away.
 There is no local public transport from Achnasheen to Poolewe.